 Skillshare is a great resource to use for learning the basics.
 You could consider signing yourself up to a course to learn the basics.

-If you prefer in-person lessons and are London located, then The London College of Fashion offers a five-day course that is practical and teaches you the basics and more
+If you prefer in-person lessons and are London located, then The London College of Fashion offers a four-day short course that is practical and teaches you the basics and more.

-Lastly, if you want to learn and master drawing technical drawings by yourself, there are plenty of great books that can be found online or in all main bookstores.
+Lastly, if you want to learn and master drawing technical drawings by yourself, there are plenty of great books that can be found online or in mainstream bookstores.

-By far one of the best and most comprehensive detailed books on the matter is “Technical Drawing for Fashion” by Basia Szkutnicka available on Amazon Uk here and internationally here.
-The book also comes with templates that can be used and re-used and adapted to suit your ideas.
+By far one of the best and most comprehensive detailed books on the market is “Technical Drawing for Fashion” by Basia Szkutnicka available on Amazon (available in paperback and kindle).
+The book also comes with templates that can be used, re-used and adapted to suit your ideas.

-When drawing a technical drawing what is important to bear in mind that they are like a textbook or a music sheet that one can read and tell a story from.
-Your drawing must equally speak to the pattern cutter and factory working on your product. therefore below is our Top Tips to help you along:
+When drawing a technical drawing it is important to bear in mind that they are like a textbook or a music sheet that one can read and tell a story from.
+Your drawing must equally speak to the pattern cutter and factory working on your product.

-- Add as much detail to your drawings as possible as omitting parts of the sketch will only make your job harder in the long term when explaining the design to your team.
+- Add as much detail to your drawings as possible – omitting parts of the sketch will only make your job harder in the long term when explaining the design to your team.

 - Include every seam, stitch, dart and fastening.